Skip to content

 Do I need to cannulate the child?
 (Probably not)

 Where is the ice kept?
-Fill a glove with some ice and place over the forehead or pop a cube inside the mouth to aid vasoconstriction and stimulate the diving reflex – this will reduce the cardiac output a little and facilitate haemostasis.
+Fill a glove with some ice and place it over the forehead or pop a cube inside the mouth to aid vasoconstriction and stimulate the diving reflex – this will reduce the cardiac output a little and facilitate haemostasis.

-Do we have silver nitrate and do I know how to use it?
+Do we have silver nitrate, and do I know how to use it?

 Do I need to pack the nose?